imedkrisna/Foodbi/README.md

 1. Parametersv2 fixes pcm variable.
 1. Prodestv3 use regression for each ISIC4 and mamin_new as data year>2017 from scratch, generate industry level markups & TFP
-1. regressionv2 is the do file for the regression, now with industry level regression, bi rate vs lending rate both current and lag 1. see "reg" folder.
+1. regressionv3 is the do file for the newest regression which just look at the 2017/2021 data. see "reg" folder for complete results.
 1. StataGraphv2 is for making graphs, adds markups in 3 industries. see "graph" folder.

 ## Notes